Shrek the Halls: Production

-Shrek the Halls was produced by DreamWorks Animation and PDI/DreamWorks.
-David Ian Salter and Mark Baldo directed the special during the pre production, but they were later replaced by Gary Trousdale.
+Shrek the Halls was produced by DreamWorks Animation and Pacific Data Images.
+David Ian Salter and Mark Baldo directed the special during the pre-production, but they were later replaced by Gary Trousdale.
 The film was produced by Teresa Cheng, Gina Shay and Aron Warner and was written by Bill Riling, Theresa Cullen, Gary Trousdale and Sean Bishop.

 Release

 Broadcast

-Shrek the Halls premiered on the American television network ABC on November 28, 2007, in which they hold the exclusive domestic rights to the special until 2023; when it expires, the rights to Shrek the Halls are scheduled under NBC's full control for 2024.
+Shrek the Halls premiered on the American television network ABC on November 28, 2007.
+ABC held the exclusive domestic rights to the special until it moved to NBC in 2023 following NBCUniversal's 2016 acquisition of DreamWorks Animation; it first aired on that network on November 30 that year.

 In the UK, it premiered on December 24, 2007, on BBC One.
 The special was repeated on BBC Three on December 23, 2011, along with Shrek: Once Upon a Time and Shrek.

+Reception

+On Metacritic, Shrek the Halls holds a weighted average score of 73 out of 100, based on 30 critics, indicating "generally favourable reviews".

 Ratings

 The rating info is courtesy of Your Entertainment Now and ABC Medianet.